mkmcdonald/Matt-s-DOM-Utils/README.md

 # Matt's DOM Utils (Utils)

 *Utils* is a toolbox for the HTML DOM.
-By minimally wrapping the DOM, it encourages—and nurtures—the growth of DOM skills.
+By minimally wrapping the DOM, it enables developers to learn about the API without the fog of heavy abtractions.

 ## Core Modules